Jazz Chisholm Player Props: Marlins vs. Yankees

-Jazz Chisholm -- with a slugging percentage of .548 in his past 10 games, including two home runs -- will be in action for the Miami Marlins against the New York Yankees, with Randy Vasquez on the hill, on August 11 at 6:40 PM ET.
+On Saturday, Jazz Chisholm (.548 slugging percentage in past 10 games, including two home runs) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 4:10 PM ET.

 Jazz Chisholm Game Info & Props vs. the Yankees